pcooksey/bibtex-js/wiki/styles.md

 </div>
 ```

-For the more information on the additional capabilities check out the [extras](extra.md).
+For more information on the additional capabilities check out the [extras](extra.md).